nyangweso-rodgers/databases-and-messaging-services/01-databases/01-postgresql/Readme.md

 # Introduction to PostgreSQL

 - **PostgreSQL** is an free open-source database system that supports both relational (SQL) and non-relational (JSON) queries.

-# A Brief History
+- **Brief History**
   - It began in 1986 as a research project at the University of California, Berkeley.
 The project aimed to create a database system that could handle complex data and relationships more effectively than existing systems.
   - In 1995, the project added support for SQL, a standard language for working with databases, and was renamed PostgreSQL.

 # How PostgreSQL Stores Data